tvooo/tp2/3-literature.md

 # Theoretical Framework

-This chapter \todo[introduces] theoretical concepts that build the groundwork of this thesis.
-As I focus on social interaction, it \todo[is imperative] to explore the theory of social relations, with special focus on mobility.
+This chapter introduces theoretical concepts that build the groundwork of this thesis.
+As I focus on the social practice of bicycling, it seems mandatory to explore the theory of social relations, with special focus on mobility.
 Secondly, I look into the social creation of meaning, which leads to place-making.
 Lastly, this chapter introduces *random vélobmobile formations-in-action*, which are one situation where cycle-based interaction can take place, and are in the focus of this research.

 ## 'with'